Embeddedness, Convexity, and Rigidity of Hypersurfaces in Product Spaces: Introduction

 We add that the rigidity of compact hypersurfaces \,$f:M^n\rightarrow\h^{n+1}$\, with sectional curvature \,$K\ge -1$\, was conjectured by do Carmo and Warner and settled affirmatively by the author and R. L. de Andrade in \cite{andrade-delima}.

 The conditions on the sectional curvature \,$K$\, of \,$M$\, in each case of do Carmo\,--Warner Theorem, spherical and hyperbolic, can be unified by stating that the second fundamental form of the hypersurface is semi-definite, that is, its \emph{extrinsic curvature} is nonnegative (see Section \ref{subsec-hypersurfaces}).
-Under the stronger condition of \emph{positive} semi-definiteness of the second fundamental form (see \cite[Remark 2.4-(b)]{docarmo-warner}), and relying on a result by R. Bishop \cite{bishop}, S. Alexander established the following Hadamard--Stoker type theorem for compact hypersurfaces in Hadamard manifolds.
+Under the stronger condition of \emph{positive} semi-definiteness of the second fundamental form (see \cite[Remark 2.4-(b)]{docarmo-warner}), S. Alexander established the following Hadamard--Stoker type theorem for compact hypersurfaces in Hadamard manifolds.

 \begin{alexander}[Alexander \cite{alexander}] Let $f:M^n\rightarrow\mathscr{H}^{n+1}$ ($n\ge 2$) be a compact, connected, and oriented hypersurface in a Hadamard manifold \,$\ha^{n+1}.$\, If the second fundamental form of \,$f$ is positive semi-definite, then $f$ is an embedding, $M$ is homeomorphic to $\s^n,$ and $f(M)$ bounds an open convex set in $\ha^{n+1}.$ \end{alexander}